Treatment Options For Bulimia Recovery

 If you’re living with bulimia, know that you’re not alone, and you deserve support and recovery.

-As discussed above, due to stigma and societal pressures, it can be difficult to ask for help with eating disorders.
+As discussed above, due to stigma and societal pressures, it can be difficult to ask for help with bulimia nervosa.
 However, recovery can be vital to one’s mental and physical health.
 Along with the disruptions eating disorders can cause in one’s life in the present, long-term side effects can also arise.
-Long-term physical effects include stomach ulcers, reduced bone mineral density, and electrolyte imbalances that can lead to heart failure, among other complications.
+Long-term physical effects from bulimia include stomach ulcers, reduced bone mineral density, and electrolyte imbalances that can lead to heart failure, among other complications.

 Paradoxically, weight gain is a common symptom, partially due to the high level of calories consumed prior to expulsion.
 One study found that 60% of participants with bulimia experienced weight gain as a result of disordered eating.

-Early intervention is often the key to avoiding these outcomes and improving symptoms.
+Early intervention is often the key to avoiding these outcomes and recovering from symptoms.
 Below, we’re covering several different recovery methods.

-Treatment can take many forms.
-The exact recovery program an individual pursues will generally depend on a healthcare professional’s guidance and may vary based on personal circumstances, including the severity and duration of their condition, medical history, and lifestyle factors.
+Recovery treatment can take many forms.
+The exact recovery program an individual pursues for bulimia will generally depend on a healthcare professional’s guidance and may vary based on personal circumstances, including the severity and duration of their condition, medical history, and lifestyle factors.

 One of the most common forms of therapy for the treatment of bulimia nervosa is cognitive behavioral therapy (CBT).
 CBT aims to help individuals reframe negative thought processes that may lead to maladaptive emotions or behaviors related to eating.

 Cognitive behavioral therapy can be performed in either individual or group settings.
-CBT has been shown to be effective for disorders that may exist alongside it, such as anxiety and obsessive-compulsive disorder.
+CBT has been shown to also be effective for disorders that may exist alongside bulimia nervosa, such as anxiety and obsessive-compulsive disorder.
 While CBT is considered the most effective treatment and recovery method, some experts suggest that therapy is most effective in conjunction with medication, which we’ll discuss later in this article.

 It’s important to note that it can be a long-lasting condition that can require ongoing counseling even after symptoms have improved.
 Online therapy can be a helpful option for someone who has recovered from but would still like support coping with emotional challenges and preventing a relapse.